tortoise/tortoise-orm/docs/fields.rst

 Reference
 =========

-.. autoclass:: tortoise.fields.Field
-    :members:

-Here is the list of fields available at the moment with custom options of these fields:
+Here is the list of fields available with custom options of these fields:

 Base Field
 ----------